tango-controls/tango-doc/source/development/hdbpp/hdb++-design-guidelines.rst

 | StatisticsResetTime          | seconds elapsed since last statistics reset           |
 +------------------------------+-------------------------------------------------------+

-Table:  Attributes.
+Table 3: Event Subscriber Attributes.

-The class and device properties availabile for configuration are shown in table [es:classprop-table] and [es:devprop-table].
+The class and device properties availabile for configuration are shown in table.
 According to TANGO device server design guidelines Device Properties, when defined, override Class properties.
 Please note that class and device Properties have changed since release of the TANGO device server.